Briandwards/Student-Internship-Tracker/README.md

 This website lets you track, find, and update the internships you apply to.
-I used C#, ,JavaScript, and HTML
+I used C#, CSS, JavaScript, and HTML